detronetdip/tello-server/api.md

 - 4001
   > A access token is required but got none and also could not get the refresh token.
 In this situation client need to authenticate with the server to obtain new set of token.
 - 4002
-  > Current authentication token is malformed of has expired.
+  > Current authentication token is malformed or has expired.
 - 4003
   > Token version is not matching and that's why refresh token can not be generated.
 - 4004